Hopping John Soup

 - After onions/celery/garlic mixture is done, add the chopped ham and saute over very low heat for about 10 minutes.

-- In a large soup pot, add the ham/onion/celery/garlic mixture, chicken stock, black-eyed peas, dried thyme, and ham rinds if you have them.
+- In a large soup pot, add the ham/onion/celery/garlic mixture, chicken stock (or if you have Homemade Ham Stock I would definitely use that for this recipe), black-eyed peas, dried thyme, and ham rinds if you have them.
 Let this cook at a low simmer for about an hour.
 (These photos are a double batch of soup.)

 - While the soup simmers, cut away the thick inner rib of the collard greens, then coarsely chop the greens.